ImmutableVariable/learnityourself/docs/python/05-oop/05-polymorphism.md

 Polymorphism is a core concept in object-oriented programming that allows objects of different types to be treated as objects of a common type.
 The word "polymorphism" comes from Greek, meaning "many forms."
 In programming, it means that a single function or method can work with different types of objects and each object responds in its own way.

-Think of polymorphism like a TV remote control.
-The same "power" button works on different TVs, where you can press the button and each TV turns on in its own way, but the action is the same.
+Think of polymorphism like a light switch.
+Everyone knows how to use a light switch - you flip it up or down.
+But what happens when you flip the switch depends on what it's connected to.
+It might turn on a ceiling light, a fan, a lamp, or even multiple devices at once.
+The interface (the switch) remains the same, but the action (what gets powered on) can vary depending on the specific implementation.

 ## Why is Polymorphism Useful?